shamanec/GADS/README.md

 #### Start a MongoDB container instance
 1. Execute `docker run -d --restart=always --name mongodb -p 27017:27017 mongo:6.0`.
 This will pull the official MongoDB 6.0 image from Docker Hub and start a container binding ports `27017` for the MongoDB instance.
-2. You can use MongoDB Compass or another tool to access the db.
+2. You can use MongoDB Compass or another tool to access the db if needed.

 ### Setup the GADS UI
 Download the latest release and the appropriate [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) release